Introducing Java Add-in Extensibility

 The test object class mapped to the control might be satisfactory, but you would like to customize the behavior of certain test object methods or identification properties.
 You can use Java Add-in Extensibility to override the default implementation of these properties and methods with your own custom implementation.

-You may find that the test object names UFT One generates for all controls of a certain Java class are identical (except for a unique counter) or that the name used for the control does not clearly indicate the object it represents.
-You can use Java Add-in Extensibility to modify how UFT One names test objects for that Java class.
+You may find that the test object names generated for all controls of a certain Java class are identical (except for a unique counter) or that the name used for the control does not clearly indicate the object it represents.
+You can use Java Add-in Extensibility to modify how test objects for that Java class are named.

-UFT One may identify individual sub-controls within your custom control, but not properly identify your main control.
+Individual sub-controls within your custom control might be identified, but your main control might not properly identified.
 For example, if your main custom control is a digital clock with edit boxes containing the hour and minute digits, you might want changes in the time to be recognized as SetTime operations on the clock control and not as Set operations on the edit boxes.
 You can use Java Add-in Extensibility to treat a custom control as a wrapper object for the controls it contains.
-UFT One does not learn the individual controls contained in a wrapper object.
+Individual controls contained in a wrapper object are not identified separately.

-During a record session, when you perform operations or trigger events on your control, UFT One may not record a step at all, or it may record steps that are not specific to the control's behavior.
-Alternatively, UFT One may record many steps for an event that should be considered a single operation, or it may record a step when no step should be recorded.
+During a record session, when you perform operations or trigger events on your control, steps may not be recorded at all, or steps that are not specific to the control's behavior might be recorded.
+Alternatively, many steps might be recorded for an event that should be considered a single operation, or it a step might be recorded when no step should be recorded.
 You can use Java Add-in Extensibility to modify the events to listen for and the test steps to record for specific events.

-For an example illustrating how to use Java Add-in Extensibility to improve UFT One support of a custom control, see Analyzing the Default UFT One Support and Extensibility Options for a Sample Custom Control.
+For an example illustrating how to use Java Add-in Extensibility to improve support of a custom control, see Analyzing the Default Support and Extensibility Options for a Sample Custom Control.

 Next steps: